carbon-language/carbon-lang/docs/design/interoperability/templates_and_generics.md

 extensions that will use Carbon to compile the template then insert the results into Clang's AST for expansion.

 This assumes low-level modifications to LLVM.
-We acknowledge this would be necessary, and may gate such a feature.
+Other toolchains trying to compile Carbon would need similar features.

 ## Using Carbon generics from C++